bcookesley/CI_pp1_country-walks/README.md

 <hr>

-Google Lighthouse in Chrome Developed tools was used to test the performance of the website.
+Google Lighthouse in Chrome Developer tools was used to test the performance of the website.

 <details><summary>Home</summary>
 <img src="performance/performance-home-page.png">